openimis/openimis-dist_dkr/README.md

  create the log folder ./logs¨

  to remove the restapi one will have to:
-   - uncomment the volume in the gateway config
+   - uncomment the volume in the fronend config
    - replace openimis.conf with openimis.conf.without_restapi

 ## configure the gateway (optionnal)

-if you want to change the gateway config, you can uncomment the volume in the docker-compose:gateway and then edit ./conf/gateway/openimis.json
+   - uncomment the volume in the fronend config
+   - make modification in openimis.conf

 ## init database

-* build and start rest of the container (and backend) docker image:  `docker-compose  up -d` (`docker-compose -f docker-compose-mssql.yml up -d` for mssql database)
-  * note: if the db is a container, it can take 90 sec to start the first time
-  * note: at each start, openIMIS will apply the necessary database migrations to update the database scheme

-  Notes:
-    * same procedure (add-user.sh) must be followed to add external applications accesses
-    * in `/script`, there are also `remove-user.sh`and `update-user.sh`
+by default the database is initialised with demo data without any action

 # stop /start

 To stop all docker containers: `docker-compose  stop` To (re-)start all docker containers: `docker-compose  start`

-# rebuild
+# pull new images

-To rebuild `docker-compose up -d  --build --force-recreate`
+To pull new images or images update `docker-compose pull`

 # create lets encrypt certs

+use the certbot docker compose file

 export NEW_OPENIMIS_HOST first